agiledigital-labs/print-provision-greengrass/README.md

 ### For Production

-1. Checkout the `released` branch.
-See the Releasing section below if you want to deploy a component version that hasn't been released yet.
+1. Checkout the tag for the version you want to deploy, which is probably the most recent release tag.
+See the Releasing section below if you want to deploy a version that hasn't been released yet.
-1. Run `npm ci` in `artifacts/io.datapos.ReceiptPrinterMQTTInterface` and in `artifacts/io.datapos.ReceiptPrinterHTTPInterface`.
+1. Run `nvm use` and then `npm ci` in `artifacts/io.datapos.ReceiptPrinterMQTTInterface` and in `artifacts/io.datapos.ReceiptPrinterHTTPInterface`.
 1. Edit `deployment.yaml`:
    1. Change the `targetArn` field to the ARN of your AWS IoT Thing Group.
 You can find it at
       <https://console.aws.amazon.com/iot/home#/thingGroupHub>.
-   1. Change the `componentVersion` fields if you want to deploy different versions of the components.
-If you do, you currently need to change the version numbers in `deploy.sh` as well.
    1. Change the configuration variables for the components as needed.
 You'll probably need to change most of them.
 There are some comments in the file that explain how.
 1. If you haven't already, configure the AWS CLI to use the correct account/user.